White Sox vs. Reds Player Props Betting Odds

 MLB Props Today: Cincinnati Reds

-- Nick Lodolo (2-1) will take the mound for the Reds, his seventh start of the season.
+- The Reds will hand the ball to Graham Ashcraft (2-0) for his seventh start of the season.

 |Opponent